rucio/documentation/docs/installing_server.md

 ### RUCIO_LOG_LEVEL

-The default log level is [info]{.title-ref}.
+The default log level is `info`.
 You can change it using this variable.

 ### RUCIO_LOG_FORMAT